 Exchange-Traded Funds.
 The Funds may invest in exchange-traded funds ("ETFs").
 ETFs may be structured as investment companies that are registered under the 1940 Act, typically as open-end funds or unit investment trusts.
 These ETFs are generally based on specific domestic and foreign market securities indices.
 An "index-based ETF" seeks to track the performance of an index by holding in its portfolio either the contents of the index or a representative sample of the securities in the index.
 Alternatively, ETFs may be structured as grantor trusts or other forms of pooled investment vehicles that are not registered or regulated under the 1940 Act.
 These ETFs typically hold commodities, precious metals, currency or other non-securities investments.
 ETFs, like mutual funds, have expenses associated with their operation, such as advisory and custody fees.
 When a Fund invests in an ETF, in addition to directly bearing expenses associated with its own operations, including the brokerage costs associated with the purchase and sale of shares of the ETF, the Fund will bear a pro rata portion of the ETF's expenses.
 In addition, it may be more costly to own an ETF than to directly own the securities or other investments held by the ETF because of ETF expenses.
-The risks of owning shares of an ETF generally reflect the risks of owning the underlying securities or other investments.
+The risks of owning shares of an ETF generally reflect the risks of owning the underlying securities or other investments held by the ETF, although lack of liquidity in the market for the shares of an ETF could result in the ETF's value being more volatile than the underlying securities or other investments.